-Chipotle is an American national restaurant chain.
-Chipotle is considered a fast-casual restaurant in the United States, the United Kingdom, Canada, Germany, and France.
+Looking for Chipotle interview questions and answers?
+Chipotle is an American national restaurant chain and is considered a fast-casual restaurant in the United States, the United Kingdom, Canada, Germany, and France.
 Chipotle offers tacos and Mission burritos.
 The name of the restaurant (Chipotle) comes from the Nahuatl name for a smoked and dried jalapeño chili pepper.

 The Chipotle values are available to read on the corporate website.
 Their mission statement says that they “believe that food has the power to change the world.”
 And prides itself on being “one of the first national restaurant brands to commit to goals on local and organic produce.”
 The tagline “Real ingredients.
 Real purpose.
 Real flavor.” represents the Chipotle brand and company culture.

 Chipotle refers to their employees and team members as “crew members.”
 Chipotle believes that this title is more inclusive and embraces teamwork within the work environment.

 Before preparing for an interview at Chipotle, it is essential to review the company jobs portal.
 This portal has information regarding culinary skills required, career growth and bonuses, and other details regarding company benefits.
 It can be assistive in being familiar with the workplace in advance of interviewing.

 The next step in preparing for a Chipotle interview is to read through the job description or job advertisement.
 This will contain helpful information on the position.
 The hours required (part-time or full-time).
 And other requirements that can assist in positioning the interview with the hiring manager, store manager, or crew member.

 Chipotle rarely interviews in a “group interview” format.
 But some restaurants prefer to have multiple interviews before choosing a crew member.